lucyzyl/YourGradeManager/README.md

 the co-op or post-graduate program.

 ### Why is this project of interest to you?
-Optimization is an important part of my life and my GPA is not an exception.
+Optimization is an important part of my life and using optimization to maximize my GPA is a tedious calculation I have to do almost every single time when there is an assignment grade released.
-The current overall mark of one course tells me whether I need to spend more time on that course and allows me better allocate my time.
+The current overall mark of one course tells me whether I need to spend more time on that course.
+It allows me to better allocate my time.
 However, It is tedious to type grades and their associated weights every single time you want to know your current grade for a course.
 Therefore, my project idea comes up.
 What if there is an application that allows me to create my own courses with every assessment categories and their associated weights established.
-Then when there is a grade published, I can add the grade to the assessment and the application automatically tells me my current mark.
+Then when there is a grade published, I can add the grade to the assessment and the application will automatically tells me my current mark.
 This application will definitely save me from my tedious and time-consuming daily basis.